PrivateAIM/documentation/src/guide/user/sdk-core-doc.md

           * utilizing the id, allows for retrieval of the saved data (see `get_intermediate_data`)
               * only possible for the node that saved the data, if saved locally
               * for all nodes participating in the same analysis, if saved globally
-          * (optionally for local data) a storage `tag` can be set for retrieval by future analyzes (persistent; access granted to other analyzes part of the same project)
+          * (optionally for local data) a storage `tag` can be set for retrieval by future analyses (persistent; access granted to other analyses part of the same project)
   * else, i.e. if intermediate data should be encrypted with ECDH
       * returns a dictionary of the previously mentioned dictionaries for each specified element of `remote_node_ids` as key